D3-J2GWK/D3/README.md

       .duration(750)
       .attr("y", 0)
       .style("fill-opacity", 1);

 ```
 Finally the Exit() phase where data is tranistioned out of the vis.
+Yet again pay attention to the .attr("y", 60) and .style("fill-opacity", 1e-6) attribute values along with the remove() method.

 ```javascript
   // EXIT